0xSero/partisia-docs/docs/pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md

 ```
 2. The ETH Withdrawal contract burns n ETH twins minus the fee to pay the oracle nodes
 3. When the ETH Withdrawal oracle confirms the ETH twins have been burned, they generate the signatures necessary for a release from the ETH contract.
 The signatures are available in the state of [ETH Withdraw](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146?tab=state)
-4. You retrieve the [nonce](../dictionary.md#nonce), signatures and bitmask from the [state](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146?tab=state) waits until withdrawal have received at least two out of three signatures (this takes from zero to a few minutes, depending on activity level of the bridge)
+4. Retrieve the withdrawal [nonce](../dictionary.md#nonce), signatures and bitmask from the ETH Withdrawal contract [state](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146?tab=state) and waits until your withdrawal has received at least two out of three signatures (this takes from zero to a few minutes, depending on activity level of the bridge)
 5. Invoke the contract action _withdraw_ on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract), the action take an account address and the transferred amount:
 ```SOL
 withdraw(uint64 withdrawNonce,